Electrical engineers design, construct and manufacture electrical systems. They also maintain, operate and manage these systems.

-Pay for electrical engineers varies depending on their role and experience.
+Pay for electrical engineers varies depending on skills and experience.

 (This information is a guide only.
 Find out more about the sources of our pay information)